Most parents can take advantage of at least one form of parent tax credit when filing to help soften the expense of raising a child.

 You can figure out the amount of child tax credit you can claim by filling out Schedule 8812 of Form 1040.

-Have an Attorney Review Your Parent Tax Credit Questions
+Have an Attorney Help You with Your Parent Tax Credit Questions

 Parents, especially those with small children, are always busy and often too fatigued to study up on our complicated tax code.
-If you have any questions about the parent tax credit or any other tax issues, you may want to speak with a lawyer.
-You can get started today with a free legal evaluation of your tax situation by a local tax attorney.
+If you have questions about the parent tax credit or any other tax issues, you may want to speak with a local tax attorney.